NGC 3044

 NGC 3044 is a barred spiral galaxy in the equatorial constellation of Sextans.
 It was discovered on December 13, 1784, by German-born English astronomer William Herschel.
 In 1888, Danish astronomer J. L. E. Dreyer described it as "very faint, very large, very much extended 122°".
 It is located at an estimated distance of 20.6 Mpc million light years.
 In the B band of the UBV photometric system, the galaxy spans 4.70 by 0.80 arcminute with the major axis aligned along a position angle of 113°.
 It is a relatively isolated galaxy with no nearby companions.
 R. B. Tully in 1988 assigned it as a member of the widely displaced Leo Cloud.

 The morphological classification of NGC 3044 is SBc, indicating a barred spiral (SB) with somewhat loosely-wound spiral arms (c).
-It is being viewed edge-on, with a galactic plane that is inclined at an angle of 79±4 ° to the line of sight from Earth.
+It is being viewed edge-on, with a galactic plane that is inclined at an angle of 79±4 ° to the plane of the sky.
 The disk appears lob-sided and disturbed, suggesting a recent merger or interaction.
 There is a diffuse ionized gas extending to 1 kpc above the center of the plane.